reddragon/elixir/README.md

 Elixir
 ======

 A server which returns random hilarious quotes from movies or TV serials that you like.
-An example server is hosted on andazapnapna.com/quote, which currently only serves quotes from one movie of my choice, '<a href="http://en.wikipedia.org/wiki/Andaz_Apna_Apna" target="_blank">Andaz Apna Apna</a>'.
+An example server is hosted at (randquotes.com)[http://randquotes.com].

 But elixir is capable of serving quotes from different sources at different points.
 What's more, is that you can add/delete/modify the quotes files at any point of time.
 All you need to do is, create a file containing the quotes that